dannyroth218/dannyroth218/README.md

 - 👋 Hi, I’m @dannyroth218 and make videos on Youtube - https://youtube.com/@CozyKumaCoding
 - 👀 I’m interested in programming, photograpy, and other creative pursuits!
-- 🧑‍💻 I have a bachelor's degree in Software enginnering
+- 🧑‍💻 I have a bachelor's degree in Software Enginnering and have been programming for almost 20 years!
 - 📫 You can reach me at https://cozykumacoding.com

 <!---